YuanxinPan/PPPx_bin/README.md

 - [ceres solver](http://ceres-solver.org)
 - [spdlog](https://github.com/gabime/spdlog)

-On a Ubuntu machine, you can run the following command for installation:
+On an Ubuntu machine, you can run the following command for installation:
 ```shell
 sudo apt install libceres-dev libspdlog-dev
 ```